 - You can specify who you want to deal with your affairs

 - You can specify any personal requirements regarding funeral arrangements, etc

-- You do not die intestate, which results in it taking longer to sort out your affairs and may mean that your estate is divided not in accordance with your wishes
+- You do not die intestate, which means it in it takes longer to sort out your affairs and may mean that your estate is divided not in accordance with your wishes

 Lasting Power of Attorney

 Statistics show that 1 in 3 of us will require long-term care later in life.
 Without the proper documentation in place, important decisions regarding your health, welfare, property and financial affairs will be taken by the Office of the Public Guardian, rather than nominated persons, normally family and trusted friends.

 A Lasting Power of Attorney (LPA) is a legal document that allows you to choose other people to make decisions on your behalf when you lack mental capacity to make decisions.

 Inheritance Tax planning

 In 2016, households in the UK paid more in Inheritance Tax than at any other point since the recession struck in 2008, official figures show.
 In fact it is worth noting that since 2010 the amount that HMRC has collected has doubled.